 - 5 UO credits for the Human Rights and Humanitarian Intervention course

 - 5 UO credits for the Peace Studies in the Balkans course

 - 4 credits for the Research course

 - Note: all classes are approved as INTL 400/500 level credit.
-For students from other relevant majors such as PS, HIST, REEES, Legal Studies, etc., please speak to your departmental advisor about potential cross-approvals for the courses.
+For students from other relevant majors such as PS, HIST, REEES, legal studies, etc., please speak to your departmental advisor about potential cross-approvals for the courses.

-Note for non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
+Non-UO students: Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your home campus study abroad advisor for more information.